arrozcaIdo/CS25_DeterminantCalculator/README.md

 ## HOW TO USE

-1. Open the Determinant Calculator using the provided link.
+1. Open the Determinant Calculator using the provided link below.

 2. Enter the desired matrix dimension (n × n, where 1 ≤ n ≤ 10) in the input box.